How to Overcome Public Speaking Anxiety: 12 Practical Tips

 Get a free quote.
 Speak to an expert

-3. Prepare thoroughly, but don’t over-prepare
+3. Prepare thoroughly, but do not memorise

 Example